CsillaFarkas/ParetoPick-R/README.md

 * all_var.RDS

 ## Missing/Nice to have
-* measure_location.csv - how produced?
-Does every catchment have it?
 * reorder required files so pareto_fitness.txt is not shown when already provided earlier
 * Plot: background, quicker through all in functions, buffer for visibility, if quicker we could do several next to each other
 * Front page explaining the process: Data Preparation only has to run once etc.